MBODM/DotNetBinariesSize/README.md

 ### How it is done

-I just opened different default Visual Studio 2022 .NET project templates, saved and compiled them.
+I just opened some different default Visual Studio 2022 .NET project templates, saved and compiled them.
 Then i published them with the following options:
 - `self-contained` as Deployment mode.
 - `win-x64` as Target runtime.
 - `Produce single file` checked.